 The Foil Blocking Process

-- The client’s artwork is sent to our in-house design studio – preferably as a pdf, 100% black and actual size (unless specified), along with a guide for foiling position that is all we need at this stage.
+- We receive the client’s artwork in our in-house design studio as a pdf, 100% black and actual size (unless specified).
+Along with the guide for foiling position that is all we need at this stage.
 See a full list of our artwork requirements here.

 - We produce either a CNC engraved or an etched die in-house.
-Dies are metal plates produced in either magnesium, brass or copper to a standard 1.2mm, but deeper finishes are available upon request.
+Dies are metal plates produced in either magnesium, brass or copper.
+We etch them to a standard 1.2mm depth but deeper finishes are available upon request.
 More information on our hot foil printing dies can be found here.

-- The die is positioned onto the machine bed of the selected hot foil blocking press and heated to between 100-175°C. The substrate is prepared for foiling.
+- We position the die onto the heated machine bed of the selected hot foil blocking press.
+The machine reaches a heat of between 100-175°C. We then prepare the substrate for foiling.
 Find a list of substrate types we foil onto here.

-- Using a combination of heat, dwell time and pressure, the foil (supplied on rolls) is transferred onto the substrate.
+- Using a combination of heat, dwell time and pressure, we transfer the foil (supplied on rolls) onto the substrate.
 You can find out exactly how the foil works here.

-- The foil is transferred onto the substrate in the exact position required by the client and will remain on there permanently.
+- The hot foil transfers onto the substrate in the exact position required by the client and will remain on there.

 - All jobs are quality checked and signed off by experienced managers.
-Running sheets are checked to ensure the quality remains throughout.
+We check running sheets to ensure the quality remains throughout.
 That’s the hot foil stamping process complete.

-- The finished sheets complete with hot foil are sent back to the printer or 3rd party for further finishing (die cutting, gluing etc)
+- The finished sheets complete with hot foil get sent back to the printer or 3rd party for further finishing (die cutting, gluing etc)